-As Brandon welcomed the top curlers in the country for the Home Hardware Canada Cup, we thought we’d take a closer look at the love affair between Manitoba and curling.
-This province has a reputation for curling excellence, with Manitoba tied for the most men’s national championships, second for the most women’s national championships and currently home to the reigning women’s Olympic champion, Team Jennifer Jones.
+As Brandon welcomes the top men's curling teams in the country for the 2019 Tim Hortons Brier March 2-10, we thought we’d take a closer look at the love affair between Manitoba and curling.
+This province has a reputation for curling excellence, with top teams achieving national, international and Olympic glory.
 Plus, let’s not forget that Arborg, Manitoba is home to the world’s largest curling rock.
-Manitoba and curling have a lot in common, and that just might explain why Manitoban players do so well and why Manitobans just love to watch curling.
+Manitoba and curling have a lot in common, and that just might explain why our teams do so well and why we just love to watch curling.

 The distinct pebbled ice is what gives curling its ‘curl’.
 And Manitoba itself was shaped by ice — the retreat of ancient glaciers shaped the landscape of the province.
 Plus, our winters mean Manitobans are used to ice.
-Ice covers our lakes and rivers, allowing us to enjoy them for activities like skating, ice fishing, and of course — curling.
-The Ironman Outdoor Bonspiel takes place on the frozen river at The Forks every February.
+Ice covers our lakes and rivers, allowing us to enjoy them for activities like skating, ice fishing and of course — curling.
+Try an outdoor curling event, like the Ironman Outdoor Bonspiel that takes place on the frozen river at The Forks or Rock the Lake, a "pondspiel" in Minnedosa, both in February.

 In curling, players slide a granite stone weighing between 38 and 44 lbs down the sheet of ice.
 And granite is pretty common in Manitoba.
 Just head out to Whiteshell Provincial Park to see the pink granite ridges and cliffs of the Precambrian Shield.
 There is flat granite bedrock at Bannock Point where Indigenous people have laid out petroforms — shapes and symbols outlined by rocks.
 You can also paddle through the tunnels of Caddy Lake, where rail workers blasted through the granite around the turn of the last century.